AdaptivMCP/AdaptivMCP/docs/ASSISTANT_DOCS_AND_SNAPSHOTS.md

 When you need to run tests or commands, always think in terms of the workspace model exposed by this engine.

-- `run_command` clones the target repo at a given ref into a workspace and runs a command there.
+- `run_command` clones the target repo at a given ref into a persistent workspace and runs a command there.
 - `run_tests` is a focused wrapper around `run_command` for test commands.
-- Workspaces are per call or per branch and should be treated as disposable.
+- Workspaces are persistent per repo/ref and shared with `commit_workspace`, so edits and installs survive between calls until explicitly reset.

 Prompts and workflows should